mukezhz/learn/javaprojectdemo/README.md

 ---
 :( it won't work now because there is no database container

-[but you can the build process is sucessful]
+[but you can see the build process is sucessful]

 I will be creating the k8s deployment soon.